Gary Fire Department to send off West Side basketball team with parade

 The parade will start at the school at Ninth Avenue and Gerry Street and proceed south on Gerry Street to 15th Avenue, east on 15th to Burr Street, south on Burr to Interstate 80/94, east on 80/94 to Broadway and north on Broadway to Fifth Avenue.

-From there, the team will head east on Fifth Avenue to I-65 for the trip to Lafayette.
+From there, the team will head east on Fifth Avenue to Interstate 65 for the trip to Lafayette.

 Saturday's game against Carmel will be broadcast on WEFM-FM (95.9), rrsn.com and the Region Radio Sports Network Facebook page.